 For this recipe, I am using store bought 3-inch tart shells.
 I’m not usually one to take shortcuts, but the whole point of this recipe is simplicity.
 When you buy them, try to find sweet tart shells.
 I find a lot of pre-made shells to be too salty for desserts.
 If you are vegan, you will want to search for a vegan version.

 You don’t even need a bowl for this recipe.
 You just mix everything in the blender.
 Hooray!
 No excess dishes!
 The picture below shows an egg, but you can replace the eggs with aquafaba and they will turn out delicious.
 I’ve tried it!

 Fill those tart shells up to and then put them in the fridge to cool for a couple of hours.
 The filling will set up firm like a rich truffle.

-Top it with some sweetened whipped cream and decorate with sprinkles or berries or whatever you have kicking around.
+Top it with some sweetened whipped cream or coconut whip and decorate with sprinkles or berries or whatever you have kicking around.